nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Oct 21 2025)
+### Joke of the day (Wed Oct 22 2025)
 <!-- joke -->
->MacGyver immediately tried to make a bomb out of some Q-Tips and Gatorade, but Chuck Norris roundhouse-kicked him in the solar plexus.
-MacGyver promptly threw up his own heart.
+>There are no races, only countries of people Chuck Norris has beaten to different shades of black and blue.
 <!-- /joke -->

-*Last update: Tue, 21 Oct 2025 00:57:42 GMT*
+*Last update: Wed, 22 Oct 2025 00:58:40 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)